Quality of teaching

 Since 2011, IFB organizes meetings with the IFB Advisory Board which consists of a dozen of representatives from the biotechnology industry.
 The IFB Advisory Board actively supports the process of development of our study programmes.
 Together, we successively provide courses held by experts from biotechnological industry.

 In the last few years, we have employed researchers whose competences concentrate on plant biotechnology, analysis of protein structure and bioinformatics.
 This resulted in the widening of our teaching offer.
-Due to the implementation of the MOBI4Health project a new mass spectrometry laboratory is going to be open for students for their master thesis.

 IFB encourages students and PhD students to participate in national and international competitions and projects funded by the Ministry or research funding agencies.
 Every year IFB conducts on-line surveys to collect suggestions from students to further improve the education offer.
 The results of these surveys are published in a form of report.